zmhall42/AMDRobot_ROS/BuildFromScratch.md

 # Build From Scratch
 Last Updated: 2021-10-06

-Latest addition: Added this repository to the robot and build locally.
+Latest addition: Added this repository to the Pi and built locally.

 If we lose the project for any reason, this file contains the exact steps to follow to get back to the most recent state of the project.
 Follow all steps in order unless stated otherwise.
 All steps work for both the Robot and the Base Station unless otherwise noted.